GispoCoding/QGIS-visualization-workshop/README.md

 After this workshop participants should be able to:
 - Import shared visualization resources (e.g. palettes, styles) to QGIS
 - Have a good understanding of how expressions work in QGIS and how they can be used in data-driven visualizations
-- Use QGIS Temporal Controller and export animations from QGIS
+- How to make animated maps with QGIS either with Temporal Controller or PyQGIS

 ## Prerequisites
 Workshop is designed to work with QGIS 3.14.15 or newer.
 You can download latest QGIS version [here](https://qgis.org/en/site/forusers/download.html).